thejasonhsu/AbeyDocs/Usage/Command-Line-Options.md

-  --wsorigins value      Origins from which to accept websockets requests --ipcdisable           Disable the IPC-RPC server --ipcpath              Filename for IPC socket/pipe within the datadir (explicit paths escape it) --rpccorsdomain value  Comma separated list of domains from which to accept cross origin requests (browser enforced) --rpcvhosts value      Comma separated list of virtual hostnames from which to accept requests (server enforced).
+  --wsorigins value      Origins from which to accept websockets requests --ipcdisable           Disable the IPC-RPC server --ipcpath              Filename for IPC socket/pipe within the datadir (explicit paths escape it) --rpccorsdomain value  Comma-separated list of domains from which to accept cross-origin requests (browser-enforced) --rpcvhosts value      Comma-separated list of virtual hostnames from which to accept requests (server enforced).
 Accepts '*' wildcard. (default: "localhost")
   --jspath loadScript    JavaScript root path for loadScript (default: ".")
-  --exec value           Execute JavaScript statement --preload value        Comma separated list of JavaScript files to preload into the console
+  --exec value           Execute JavaScript statement --preload value        Comma-separated list of JavaScript files to preload into the console

 NETWORKING OPTIONS:
   --bootnodes value     Comma separated enode URLs for P2P discovery bootstrap (set v4+v5 instead for light servers)